 Visian ICL and Visian Toric ICL are the next generation of vision technology.
-The Implantable Contact Lens technology is sharper and clearer and provides greater depth and dimension than any other corrective surgery.
+The Implantable Contact Lens technology gives sharper, clearer vision with greater depth and dimension than any other corrective surgery.
 With over 900,000 ICLs implanted worldwide, studies have shown the Visian ICL provides safe results with very high patient satisfaction rate over 99%.

-During the procedure, a special synthetic lens called an implantable collamer lens, is implanted in the eye, redirecting light rays so they focus correctly on the retina.
-This lens doesn’t replace your natural lens but is placed just behind the iris to correct your eyesight for life.
+During the procedure, a biocompatible lens called an implantable collamer lens, is implanted in the eye, redirecting light rays so they focus correctly on the retina.
+This lens is an additive technology that goes just behind your iris and in front of your natural lens to correct your eyesight for life.

 The entire procedure takes about 15 to 30 minutes to complete, and you’ll be able to resume your regular activities within a day or two.
 Most patients see an improvement in eyesight immediately.